One-Day Picnic Spots Near Mumbai

-Published By: Kamalika De on February 12, 2024
+Published By: Kamalika De on July 12, 2025

 Bollywood, Film Stars, Gateway of India, Hotel Taj, Corporations, Dabbawalas, Vada Pav, speedy individuals, local trains, heavy traffic on the roads and so much stress in daily life with a hidden competition among people working together and more to count; this city of dreams called Mumbai, has everything for everyone living here.
 Mondays to Fridays; neither the time halts nor the people working in Mumbai.
 Therefore weekends are considered the best time when one finds time for oneself and family.
-Every human mind; amid all the city chaos waits for the weekend when it can relax and re-energize itself for next week.

 Best Places to Visit Near Mumbai:

-1. Alibag
+1. Alibag:

 Alibag